bgonzalezbustamante/CPS-Ranking/README.md

 ## Contribute

 Contributions are entirely welcome.
-You just need to [open an issue](https://github.com/bgonzalezbustamante/chilean-undersecretaries/issues/new) with your comment or idea.
+You just need to [open an issue](https://github.com/bgonzalezbustamante/CPS-Ranking/issues/new) with your comment or idea.

 For more substantial contributions, please fork this repository and make changes.
 Pull requests are also welcome.

 Please read our [code of conduct](CODE_OF_CONDUCT.md) first.
 Minor contributions will be acknowledged, and significant ones will be considered on our contributor roles taxonomy.

-## Citation

-González-Bustamante, B., & Olivares, A. (2021).
-Data Set on Chilean Undersecretaries (1990-2022) (Version 1.4.4 -- Yellow Bonus) [Data set].
-DOI: [10.5281/zenodo.5715384](https://doi.org/10.5281/zenodo.5715384)

 ## Author